 The visibility of a halo depends on the shape of the crystals, but also of their quality, for instance if they are too small (<10 microns) or contain air bubbles, the light gets diffused instead of being diffracted.
 The best halos are produced by crystals above 0.1mm, although the largest ones also rarely have good optical quality, explaining why a good halo is not so common although high altitude crystals are very common in cirrus clouds.

-Above: 360° panorama of Concordia with a halo circle around the sun.
+Above: 360° panorama of Concordia (and self-portrait) with a halo circle around the sun.

 Above: A parhely circle around the moon, often nicknamed 'moondogs'.

 Additional bibliography: Atmospheric Halos by Walter Tape and Rainbows, Halos, and Glories by Robert Greenler.
 There's also a halo raytracing simulator you can download.
 Fun to play with, but doesn't beat seeing the real thing.

 Left: Brocken spectrum seen from a mountaintop in Ecuador.